NVIDIA/cuda-quantum/docs/sphinx/using/simulators.rst

 The default simulator can be overridden by the environment variable `CUDAQ_DEFAULT_SIMULATOR`.
 If no target is explicitly specified and the environment variable has a valid value, then it will take effect.
 This environment variable can be set to any non-hardware backend.
 Any invalid value is ignored.

+For CUDA Quantum Python API, the environment variable at the time when `cudaq` module is imported is relevant, not the value of the environment variable at the time when the simulator is invoked.

 For example,
 .. code:: bash